lostretrotapes/lego-zx-spectrum/README.md

 # Lego ZX Spectrum

 Work in progress of a ZX Spectrum in Lego form.
+Guide and photos of the build can be found at my website at https://www.lostretrotapes.com/lego-zx-spectrum/

 To get the build you will need Bricklink Studio from https://www.bricklink.com/v3/studio/download.page and the `ZX Spectrum_build.io` file from this repo